 Realistic fixes floated in posts include:

-• Immigration/Training Overhaul: Address the skills gap with targeted visas for young tradespeople [post:15], not just H-1Bs.
-(Though this irks the “close borders” crowd.)
+- Immigration/Training Overhaul: Address the skills gap with targeted visas for young tradespeople [post:15], not just H-1Bs.
+Increasing immigration – to bring in more workers earning salaries seems like a very likely scenario.

-• Wealth Unlock: Tax incentives for Boomers to downsize homes, flooding supply without forced sales.
+- Wealth Unlock: Tax incentives for Boomers to downsize homes, flooding supply without forced sales.
+However, those age 65+ already live in smaller homes than the X and Millennial generations, contrary to the media noise on this topic.